-Launch Free Audio Editor.
+To fade in or fade out music, launch Free Audio Editor first.
 Click “Home – Open” to activate a browser window, in which you can select an audio file from your computer.
 Then, click “Open” to input the audio file to the program.

 Tips: All the files of the supported formats can be seen in the “Open” window & if you want know other formats supported, activate the “Files of type” dropdown list at the bottom.

 Step 2.
 Select a Part of the File

 Choose a region you want to edit.
 There are 4 ways to select a region:

 Use hotkey like Shift+Home, Shift+End or Ctrl+A to select from start/end or all;